zed-industries/zed/docs/src/bugs-windows.md

 - **Solution**: Solution was to use a [PR](https://github.com/zed-industries/zed/pull/12036) created by [d1y](https://github.com/d1y), but is not approved by the Zed team yet, though it works for me.
 This PR is already merged to this repo.

 ## `Zed white window flash on startup`
-- **Issue**: On Zed startup, a white window flashes for a ~400ms and then disappears, does not cause any issues but is aesthetically annoying.
+- **Issue**: On Zed startup, a white window flashes for a ~400ms and then disappears, does not cause any hindering in development but is aesthetically annoying.
 - **Solution**: Unknown.
 If you know the solution, feel free to create a PR to add it here.